mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 However, when you add the `import model` line back (which is the correct setup), the trace and inline output disappear.
 I’m not sure why this happens, but it seems to be a limitation of the **PythonModel** implementation.
 The **ResponsesAgent**, by contrast, does log a trace for the input example, so this behavior appears unique to custom Python models.

-Even so, the validation step during registration is still useful — if your input example contains an error, Databricks will catch it and report the issue before completing the run.
+Even so, the validation step during registration is still useful.
+If your input example contains an error, Databricks will catch it and report the issue before completing the run.

 In the short video below, I demonstrate two ways to invoke your model.
 The first uses `mlflow.pyfunc.load_model()`, and the second imports it directly.
 In both cases, a trace appears in the notebook output.
 After the `predict()` call completes, I navigate to the **Experiments** page to confirm the results.
-You should see a new experiment under the path specified in your setup — in my case, `/Shared/mn-demo-experiments`, as defined in the `mlflow.set_experiment()` call inside `model.py`.
+You should see a new experiment under the path specified in your setup (in my case, `/Shared/mn-demo-experiments`, as defined in the `mlflow.set_experiment()` call inside `model.py`).

 <div class="video-wrapper">
     <video controls playsinline>